João Paulo Vieito - Chairman

 Finn Ostrup is Professor of Finance at the Center of Financial Law, Copenhagen Business School.
 He has graduated from the University of Copenhagen and is Doctor of Economics (dr. merc.) from Copenhagen Business School.
 He has previously worked in the Danish Ministry of Economic Affairs and served as Financial Attaché at the Danish Permanent Representation at the European Union and Personal Assistant to the Minister of Economic Affairs.
 Finn Ostrup research interests cover financial institutions and international monetary economics.
 He has written eight monographs and about 80 articles.
 He has served in a number of government committees.

-Franklin Allen is the Nippon Life Professor of Finance and Professor of Economics at the Wharton School of the University of Pennsylvania.
-He has been on the faculty since 1980.
-He is currently Co-Director of the Wharton Financial Institutions Center.
-He was formerly Vice Dean and Director of Wharton Doctoral Programs and Executive Editor of the Review of Financial Studies, one of the leading academic finance journals.
-He is a past President of the American Finance Association, the Western Finance Association, the Society for Financial Studies, and the Financial Intermediation Research Society.
+Franklin Allen is Professor of Finance and Economics and Executive Director of the Brevan Howard Centre at Imperial College London and has held these positions since July 2014.
+He was on the faculty of the Wharton School of the University of Pennsylvania from July 1980 ?
+June 2016.
+He now has Emeritus status there.
+He was formerly Vice Dean and Director of Wharton Doctoral Programs, Co-Director of the Wharton Financial Institutions Center, Executive Editor of the Review of Financial Studies and Managing Editor of the Review of Finance.
+He is a past President of the American Finance Association, the Western Finance Association, the Society for Financial Studies, the Financial Intermediation Research Society and the Financial Management Association, and a Fellow of the Econometric Society.
 He received his doctorate from Oxford University.
 Dr. Allen's main areas of interest are corporate finance, asset pricing, financial innovation, comparative financial systems, and financial crises.
-He is a co-author with Richard Brealey and Stewart Myers of the eighth through tenth editions of the textbook Principles of Corporate Finance.
+He is a co-author with Richard Brealey and Stewart Myers of the eighth through twelfth editions of the textbook Principles of Corporate Finance.?